 Mutual Aid of Carrboro.
 Nato Hollister asked, and the Board approved in January that we would include the topic of recognizing him as a Community Minister, officially affiliated with the Church.
 Originally, Nato wanted the Board to approve this unilaterally, however, the Board did not think this is appropriate.
 Discussed inclusion of this topic at the Annual Meeting and whether a vote would be appropriate without sufficient advance preparation and informed choice.
 Also discussed means of moving discussion forward and honoring commitments as outlined by Board in January.

-Mary made the following motion….

-[Take Laurence’s strike “or no relationship”]
+Mary moved to accept draft language proposed by Laurence, with amendment, so that the amended language reads as follows: “The congregation authorizes creation of a task force to explore with Nato Hollister and Mutual Aid Carrboro the possibilities for a relationship that provides benefits for all parties.
+The task force will consist of our Minister Thom Belote, two representatives of the Board, and two representatives of the congregation.
+This task force will report back to the congregation.
+The congregation, at a congregational meeting, will make a final decision regarding such a relationship.”

-The task force will report back to the congregation.
-The congregation would take this up at a future congregational meeting.
+The ensuing discussion elaborated on the fact that the task force will report back to the congregation, which would take this up at a future congregational meeting.
 Also discussed that there is not a mandate that a relationship be established.

-Discussion: at what congregational meeting could a decision be made?
 The Board agreed that the June meeting would not give sufficient time to inform the congregation of the nature of the relationship, but that it would be announced and taken up at a future congregational meeting.

 Becky seconded the motion.